apache/iotdb/docs/UserGuide/Data-Concept/Data-Model-and-Terminology.md

 > Note1: `*` cannot be placed at the beginning of the path.

 > Note2: A path with `*` at the end has the same meaning as a prefix path, e.g., `root.vehicle.*` and `root.vehicle` is the same.

+> Note3: When * create created, the following path cannot contain * at the same time.

 * Timestamp